GiantTripod/The-Bible/Notes/python/notebook/Fundamentals.md

 		- **escape characters**:
 			- Strings can include escape characters to represent special characters, like newline (`\n`) or tab (`\t`).
 			- `multiline_string = "This is a line.\nThis is a new line."`
+			- `multiline_string = """ This is a multiline string in Python. """`
 		- **String methods**:
 		```
 			  len(): Returns the length of the string.